fourkitchens/sous-drupal-project/README.md

 4. `lando start`
 5. `lando composer install`
 6. `composer run-script post-create-project-cmd` (Requires composer to be installed locally. i.e. outside lando)
+7. `lando drush config-set system.theme default theme-name -y` (_theme-name_ is the name of your project)

 After running the above steps you should have a fully functioning Drupal site with a custom Emulsify theme named after your project.